The neonatal intensive care unit (NICU): what is it?

 - give babies treatment under lights, or phototherapy, for jaundice.

 The NICU is usually a calm place, with nurses and doctors quietly looking after the babies and other specialists coming in and out.
 Monitors will sound to alert the staff if a baby’s breathing or heart rate is out of the normal range.

 If you know or think your baby is going to be born early, you can prepare for premature birth by asking to see the NICU.
 This can help it feel less strange when you visit your baby there after the birth.

-Every baby in a neonatal intensive care unit (NICU) has an individual bedside nurse.
+Every baby in a NICU has an individual bedside nurse.
 This nurse is highly qualified, having done extra study in nursing newborn babies, on top of a nursing degree.

 There are also managers of NICU sections and usually one nurse who is in charge of the whole NICU.

 You can ask to speak to the nurses in charge.